3 Band Log-Periodic

-Although over the past year I've provided details on the LPDA (Tri-Band Log-Periodic) that I built in my workshop covering the bands of 2 Meters, 1 1/4 Meters, and 3/4 Meters as seen in the above photograph, I have been meaning to update some of the information on it, as over the last year while operating with the LPDA, I had found a few places where the design as built needed some tweaking.
+Although over the past year I've provided details on the LPDA (Tri-Band Log-Periodic) that I designed and built in my workshop covering the bands of 2 Meters, 1 1/4 Meters, and 3/4 Meters as seen in the above photograph, I have been meaning to update some of the information on it, as over the last year while operating with the LPDA, I had found a few places where the design as built needed some tweaking.

 The original ball mount in particular proved to be too light as built, so I discarded it, and replaced it with the much more robust ball-mount (built from black Delrin) as seen here in place on the antenna, that allows for quickly positioning the antenna in either a horizontal or vertical position on the push-up mast when mounted on my mobile.

-Just so you know, LPDA's are quite particular as to how the feed coax is routed to the antenna, and that's why you see the coax drooping in its approach from the mast to the rear of the LPDA.
+LPDA's are quite particular as to how the feed coax is routed to the antenna, and that's why you see the coax drooping in its approach from the mast to the rear of the LPDA.
 This method of routing the coax is common practice with commercial LPDA's as well.

 The antenna as built initially also needed some slight modifications to be made to tame the SWR on the 220MHz band, although as you can see by the 3 individual analyzer readings for each band, that this has been resolved, with the antenna proving to be a terrific performer as well as being resonant everywhere across all 3 bands.